krouser/C-learning/README.md

 #######

-My current study book is this great book titled "Learning C++ by by Michael Haephrati and Ruth Haephrati" avaialable on Manning.com
+My current study books are this great books titled
+1. Learning C++ by by Michael Haephrati and Ruth Haephrati
+2. Learn C++ by Example
+3. Object-Oriented Software Design in C++

+all of these books are avaialable on Manning.com

-Topics i have an idea of so far, i will constantly update this as i go through more chapters of the book:
+Topics i have an idea of so far, i will constantly update this as i go through more chapters of the books:

 1. Arrays
 2. Vectors